Smatek1001/AI_DnD/Characters/PCs/Vaelin_Shadowleaf.md

 - **High Elf Spellcasting:** _Prestidigitation_ and _Detect Magic_ use Intelligence.
 - **Ritual Casting:** _Alarm_ and _Identify_ must be cast as rituals via the _Book of Shadows_ (Pact of the Tome), taking 10 minutes and not consuming a spell slot.
 - **Passive Guidance:**
 	- Vaelin has made the reflexive use of _Guidance_ a habit.
 Whenever time allows and subtlety permits, he traces a brief sigil of across his chest - an unconscious invocation to the Archfey for a moment's favor.
-Assume he recasts _Guidance_ on himself every minute during downtime or exploration, unless he's concentrating on something else or the situation makes it unwise.
+Assume he casts _Guidance_ on himself before any ability check unless he's concentrating on something else or the situation makes it unwise.
 	- If there’s ever doubt whether he’d have _Guidance_ active for a check, assume he does - unless casting it would have been risky, suspicious, or prevented by another spell.
 In that case, ask the player if he wants to cast _Guidance_ despite the risk or drawback.

 ## IV.
 Equipment & Inventory